 Project Developer

-The project developer is the individual or organization responsible for the detailed management of the project.
+the individual or organization responsible for the detailed management of the project.
 The project developer, who can be the land steward or a third party, handles detailed planning, design, construction and implementation of the project.

 Project Plan

 The document used to apply for Project Registration under a given Credit Class.
 The Project Plan describes the Project Activity or Activities, demonstrates project eligibility requirements, establishes project boundaries, specifies project stakeholders, justifies application of the Credit Class and Methodology, and more.